Search: 153 results

 Verse ConceptsBlasphemy, Examples OfGod DeceivingBelief In GodKings of judah

-Look, you have heard what the kings of Assyria have done to all the lands, by utterly destroying them, and shall you be delivered?
+Behold, thou hast heard what the kings of Assyria have done to all countries, destroying them utterly; and shalt thou be delivered?

 Verse ConceptsCovenant, God's with DavidGod Answered PrayerGod Paid Attention To Me